-Looking for the best Haleiwa restaurants found on Oahu’s iconic North Shore?
+Looking for the best places to eat in Haleiwa, found on Oahu’s iconic North Shore?
 You have definitely come to the right place!
+Visiting the north shore and all these Haleiwa restaurants was a delicious experience, and I’m going to share it with you!

 Yes, Oahu’s North Shore is renowned as the surfing capital of the world with its impressive winter waves.
 And Hale’iwa, about an hour’s drive from the hustle and bustle of busy Waikiki, is its gateway community.
 The historic and charming laid-back village is filled with well-preserved 1900s sugar-plantation era buildings, country ambiance, fascinating art galleries, delightful boutiques, and, of course, lots of really cool surf shops.
 Ask any Hawaiian, and they’ll tell you that Hale’iwa is absolutely the cutest, kitschiest town on the entire island.
 And after multiple visits here, we couldn’t agree more.